Confluence of conditional rewriting modulo: Conditional pairs for non-disjoint local -confluence and -coherence peaks

-Since PS-r-down-peaks (\ref{NestedPSRdownPeak}) combine possible \emph{rule overlaps} (modulo) and the application of rules `below' a variable, these two sources of divergence do not admit a neat separation (as done for PS-r-up-peaks) into ``critical'' and ``variable'' $\cR^\RMabbr$-down peaks to be captured by means of LCCPs and CVPs (Figure \ref{FigRmUpCPeakAndDCP}).
-Alternatively, \emph{down conditional pairs} capture these two (mingled) situations at once.
+with $\alpha,\alpha'\in R^\RMabbr$, which is (symmetric to) a peak (\ref{NestedRMRPeakTermsRup}) which, as explained in Sections \ref{SecCriticalPeaksAndCCPs} and \ref{SecVariablePeaksAndCVPs}, can be investigated either as a critical peak (\ref{LblCriticalPeak}) or as a variable peak (\ref{LblVariablePeak}). \end{proof} Although $E$-down peaks combine possible \emph{rule $E$-overlaps} and the application of rules `below' a variable, these two sources of divergence do not admit a neat capture by means of LCCPs and CVPs.
+We introduce \emph{down conditional pairs} to capture them at once. \begin{definition}[Down conditional pair] Let $\cR=(\Symbols,\SPredicates,\mu,E,H,R)$ be an \egtrs{}.
+Rule $\alpha:\lhsr\to\rhsr\IF\gencond\in R^\RMabbr$ defines a \emph{Down Conditional Pair} (DCP for short) as follows: